Dhruvs120/nurse-scheduling-dashboard/README.md

   Template for input schedule data.

 ## Installation
-1. Ensure that you have a Gurobi License capable of executing large scale problems.
+1. Ensure you have a Gurobi License capable of executing large-scale problems.
-2. Install the required Python dependencies (e.g., `pip install -r requirements.txt`).
+2. Install Python dependencies (e.g., `pip install -r requirements.txt`).
 The version of the Gurobi package should be adjusted to the version on the license.

 ## Usage
 1. Launch the app: